Ming Tombs, Nanjing China

 My name is Jia-Yuan Li.
 I am a San Francisco based ceramics potter; my journey with clay started in 2012, with the teachers and students of the Sharon Art Studio, in Golden Gate Park.
 The inspiration for my pottery comes from the art and traditions of East Asia, its mythologies and cultures.
-My art is also equally inspired by the landscape, the flora, the fauna and the colors of the California coast.
+I am inspired by the stories told to me as a child by my father, my father's calligraphy, my mother's watercolor paintings, and the sights and sounds of California.
+I am also inspired by the pieces in museums that I saw in the Metropolitan Museum of Art in New York, the National Palace Museum in Taiwan, Shanghai Museum East, National Museum of Korea in Seoul and the Asian Art Museum of San Francisco.

 The 5-kilns that I refer to in the name of this website comes from the famous 5 Great Imperial Kilns of ancient China, the sources of classic ceramics designs that capture the culture of dynasties and the inspiration of many modern modes . https://www.christies.com/en/stories/glazes-a-chinese-ceramics-collectors-guide-86302474ea03458fbb1bfc02bef58159

 Every piece on this website is made by hand from beginning to end, without any molds.
 Therefore, every piece is unique and there will never be two that are identical.
+I also do not make pieces in large batches so the supply is always limited.
 Most pieces are made on a potter's wheel, trimmed, and hand-carved.
 Other pieces are built entirely by hand.
 The pieces are then bisque fired, glazed and then they undergo high-fire to bring out the brilliance of the glazes.
 The blue celadon pieces, including many that are carved, are made from the whitest porcelain clay that shows off the bright clear light blue glaze.
 Pieces with other colors are made from darker clay.
 The interplay of the color of the clay and the minerals in the glazes produces the jewel-like quality on these pieces.

 Administrator's Garden, Suzhou, China